Buyer’s Remorse: What It Is and How to Stop It

 What is buyer’s remorse?

-Buyer’s remorse is regret, doubt, or discomfort after making a purchase.
-It often shows up when the emotional rush of buying fades and you start comparing the purchase against your budget, goals, or alternatives.
+Buyer’s remorse is regret, discomfort, or doubt after making a purchase.
+It often appears when the emotional rush of buying fades and you start comparing the item against your budget, your goals, or better alternatives.

 Is buyer’s remorse normal?

 Yes.
-Buyer’s remorse is common, especially after impulse purchases, expensive items, or socially influenced spending.
-Feeling regret does not mean you failed.
+Buyer’s remorse is common after impulse purchases, expensive purchases, socially influenced spending, or anything bought under time pressure.
+It does not mean you are bad with money.
 It usually means the decision happened faster than your values could catch up.

-How can I stop buyer’s remorse before it happens?
+How do I stop buyer’s remorse before I buy?

-The most effective way is to slow the decision before checkout.
-Use a pause rule, translate the price into hours worked, save the item to a list instead of buying immediately, and decide later when the urgency has worn off.
+Slow the purchase down before checkout.
+Wait a little, translate the price into hours worked, save the item to a list instead of buying immediately, and ask what you are giving up by spending that money today.

-118M8 helps before regret starts.
-You can use Wait to convert a price into hours worked, Sleep on it to create a 24-hour pause, and the Number Generator to add a neutral moment of reflection before you buy.
+118M8 helps before regret kicks in.
+You can use Wait to convert a price into hours worked, Sleep on it to create a 24 hour pause, and the Number Generator to add a neutral decision moment when you feel stuck.